Structure and The Epistemic Supposition of Clinical Categories: re-reading Jacques-Alain Miller’s Ordinary Psychosis Revisited

 “It’s more of an epistemic category than an objective category.
 It concerns our way of knowing it.”

 Miller offers a list of three externalities as a device by which we can look for signs of a psychosis when the more obvious classical signs are not present.
 As Gil Caroz develops elsewhere in a paper titled Some Remarks on the Direction of the Treatment in Ordinary Psychosis, these externalities correlate to a borromean clinical distinction of knottings among the three registers RSI, a disconnect between real and symbolic, a disconnect between symbolic and imaginary, and a disconnect between real and imaginary.
-Again we’re working not with a differential clinic of the observable traits of a psychosis as such, but a differential clinic of the structural system which makes a kind of frame, and makes a kind of clinical world through this frame, and by which certain things become visible, and we may pick up these traits, these things which become visible, as visibilities only accorded by the common sense shared by the Freudian Field, distinguished by the knowledge of those who hold this sense, that it is also a common delusion, one ultimately not there to be believed in, but to be put to use, since it is indeed functional.
+Again we’re working not with a differential clinic of the observable traits of a psychosis as such, but a differential clinic of the structural system which makes a kind of frame, and makes a kind of clinical world through this frame, and by which certain things become visible, and we may pick up these traits, these things which become visible, as visibilities, accorded by a sense only barely common to the Freudian Field, distinguished by the knowledge of those who hold this sense, that it is also a common delusion, one ultimately not there to be believed in, but to be put to use, since it is indeed functional.
 Thus the status of the observable characteristics of an ordinary psychosis, is the status of an observation not so much of a fact of the natural world, but of a sign accorded by, created by, a signifying system, the thing having been murdered by the word in its apprehension.

 “You need some criteria to say 'this is a neurosis’, you need [1] a relationship to the Name-of-the-Father - not a Name-of-the-Father - you need [2] some proof of minus phi, some proof of a relation to castration, impotence and impossibility, you need, [3] to use the Freudian terms of the second topography, a clear-cut differentiation between ego and id, or between signifiers and drives, you need [4] a clearly delineated superego, and if you don’t have this and other signs, well, you don’t have a neurosis, you have something else.”